chanilino/wakewom/README.md

-# Wake Wifi On mac detect
+# Wake Wifi On mac detection

 This is a script for openwrt.
 The idea is auto power on the wifi when you are going to use it, and auto power off when you are not going to use it.
 It works in this way.
 This power on is fired when you power on the wifi of your device.